MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ::: moniker range=">=azure-devops-2020"

-If you need a version of Node.js and npm that is not already installed on the Microsoft-hosted agent, use the [Node tool installer task](../tasks/tool/node-js.md).
+If you need a version of Node.js and npm that isn't already installed on the Microsoft-hosted agent, use the [Node tool installer task](../tasks/tool/node-js.md).
 Add the following snippet to your `azure-pipelines.yml` file.

 > [!NOTE]
 > The hosted agents are regularly updated, and setting up this task will result in spending significant time updating to a newer minor version every time the pipeline is run.
 Use this task only when you need a specific Node version in your pipeline.